 The next morning…

 Kagami yawned as she woke up, and stretched before climbing out of bed.
-She then wandered into the kitchen, settling down at the table and getting started with her bowl of rice for the morning.
+She then wandered into the kitchen, settling down at the table and getting started with her slice of toast for the morning.

 "That's a nice hairstyle you've tried out, Kagami," her mother said while looking oddly somewhere above her head.

-"What made you decide to try that out?" asked her father, Tadao.
+"What made you decide to try it out?" asked her father, Tadao.

 "What are you talking about?"